david-88/todo-extended/README.md

 - reset.css:      Put here CSS to reset all CSS rules to avoid unexpected styling
 - styl.css:       Put here CSS to style the elements of the app

-## root-folder:
+## "root"-folder:

+- package.json:   Put dependencies here so that npm takes care of these
+- package-lock.json: Guarantees that all installs have the same dependencies versions
+- webpack.config.js: Configure behaviour of webpack
 - .gitignore:     Put here all files you don't want to synch to github.
-- package-lock.json:
-- package.json
-- webpack.config.js

 # How to run this app